Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Data-Transformation-Extensions.md

 ### Widget Migrations (`IWidgetMigration`)

-Changes widget types or restructures widget data.
+Change widget types or restructures widget data.

 See [Widget Migrations (`IWidgetMigration`)](Widget-Migrations.md) for details and implementation.